sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 			[1/9,1/9,1/9],
 			[1/9,1/9,1/9]]);
 	reflex diff {
-		diffusion var: phero on: cells mat_diffu:mat_diff cycle_length:2;
+		diffuse var: phero on: cells mat_diffu:mat_diff cycle_length:2;
 ```

 ### Executing several diffusion matrix

-If you execute several times the statement `diffusion` with different matrix on the same variable, their values will be added (and centered if their dimension is not equal).
+If you execute several times the statement `diffuse` with different matrix on the same variable, their values will be added (and centered if their dimension is not equal).

 Thus, the following 3 matrix will be combined to create one unique matrix: